konflux-ci/release-service-catalog/tasks/collect-data/README.md

 A task result is returned for each resource with the relative path to the stored JSON for it in the workspace.
 There is also a task result for the fbcFragment extracted from the snapshot's first component.

+A task result is also emitted when Single Component Mode is activated.
+The result, snapshotCreationComponent, contains the name of the Component for which the Snapshot was created for.

 Finally, the task checks that the keys from the correct resource (a key that should come from the ReleasePlanAdmission should not be present in the Release data section).